Test Execution Order

 New Test and Tests that Failed Previously

-A test's priority consists of the two parts.
+A test’s priority consists of the two parts.
 The first part, and more important part, is whether the test is new or failed the last time it was run.
 The logic here is that user probably is most interested in finding out the outcomes of these tests.
-New tests and test that failed the last time they were run have the same priority.
+New tests and tests that failed the last time they were run have the same priority.

 A test is considered new if Maelstrom has no record of it executing.
 If the test listing file in the state directory has been removed, then Maelstrom will consider every test to be new.
 If a test, its artifacts, or its package is renamed, it is also considered new.